ppy/osu-wiki/wiki/Glossary/en.md

 Pass has two meanings:

-- the completion of a [beatmap](/wiki/beatmap) with or without the use of mods
+- The completion of a [beatmap](/wiki/Beatmaps) with or without the use of mods.
-- the player having more than 50% health during a [break](/wiki/break)
+- The player having more than 50% health during a [break](#break).
-  - an indicator will display if you passed the section
+  - An indicator will display if you passed the section.

 ### peppy